open-contracting/standard/standard/docs/en/schema/identifiers.md

 > Within any release or record package **and** for any given ocid, there should be no two release IDs that refer to different releases.

-### Tender, Award and Contract
+### Award and Contract IDs

-The tender, award and contract IDs must be unique within the contracting process it is part of.

-> For any given ocid, there should be no two tender, award or contract IDs that refer to different tender, award or contract sections respectively.
+Award and contract identifiers must be unique within the scope of the contracting process of which they are a part; in other words, across all OCDS data with the same `ocid`, each contract identifier refers to exactly one contract, and no two contracts use the same contract identifier.

 Contracts should always cross-reference a related award (using the awardID property), as key information such as suppliers may be contained in the related award.
 There may be multiple contracts referring to a single award, as in the case of a framework contract where multiple contract are issued against a single award.